hghcomphys/pantea/docs/usage.rst

 Usage
 =====

-To use JAXIP in a project:
+To use Jaxip in a project:

 .. code:: python

     import jaxip

-Just-In-Time (JIT) compilation is a technique used by `JAXIP` to improve performance by compiling code at runtime.
+Just-In-Time (JIT) compilation is a technique used by `Jaxip` to improve performance by compiling code at runtime.
 It's important to note that the first time the function is called, it can be significantly slower than subsequent calls.
 This is because `JAX` library under the hood needs to compile the function's code and optimize it for the specific inputs it receives.